davidolrik/sublime-rsync-ssh/README.md

                 "my-project-folder":
                 [
                     {
-                        # You can disable any remote by setting this value to 0
+                        # You can disable any destination by setting this value to 0
                         "enabled": 1,
-                        # Stuff we don't want rsync to copy, but just for this remote
+                        # Stuff we don't want rsync to copy, but just for this destination
                         "excludes":
                         [
                         ],